Britannia Bay Accommodation

 Oystercatchers' Haven Guesthouse

-Guest house
+Guest house Paternoster

-From
+From R2,650

-About Britannia bay
+About Britannia Bay

 Britannia Bay provides a quiet retreat along South Africa's west coast with its expansive beaches and ocean views.
 The village features opportunities for fishing and boating in the Atlantic waters.
 Local spots offer simple comforts for those seeking a break from city life.